darribas/gds18/paper.md

 following a semi-flipped classroom approach [@lage2000inverting].
 In the lab, following an enquiry-based learning approach [@hutchings2006principles], they are expected to work individually and at their own pace through each notebook.
-Although the learning emphasis is placed first and foremost on the student, there is support provided mainly through two
-channels: within the lab, there is at least one instructor for every 15 students answering questions one-on-one or in small groups; beyond contact time, the class has access to an online discussion forum monitored by the course leader, where students are encouraged to post not only questions but also answers and responses both to other students and to their original enquiry, in case they solve it themselves.
+The student-centered character of the course is complemented through two channels of support.
+First, within the lab, at least one instructor for every 15 students answers questions one-on-one or in small groups.
+Second, the class has access to an online discussion forum monitored by the course leader.
+Within this environment, students are encouraged to post not only questions but also responses both to other students and to their original enquiry, in case they solve it themselves.

 Each notebook is conceived as a self-contained computational narrative where theoretical concepts are threaded with programming illustrations.
 The aim of this strategy